prakhag1/pubsub-proxy/README.md

 ```
 mvn clean compile assembly:assembly package -DskipTests
 ```
-On a new terminal, start the proxy after changing to the appropriate directory:
+On a new terminal, start the proxy after changing to the directory where pubsub-proxy was cloned:
 ```
 source ~/.bashrc
 java -jar target/pubsub-proxy-0.0.1-SNAPSHOT-jar-with-dependencies.jar